 You have decided to book a course with us, do not know however how this actually works?
 Here are the ten most important facts about our "Course" learning format.

-Important to know: Please solve your order at the latest by 17 clock the day before, only so can be realized that the process works smoothly.
+Important to know: Please solve your order at the latest by 5PM the day before, only so can be realized that the process works smoothly.

 It is very important that you create a personal profile.
 First if you are registered and have logged in, you can trigger an order.

 System test/Use of multiple devices